Quick Start

 Use the Terminal View

-Press t to toggle between Agent View and Terminal View.
+Press t to toggle between Structured View and Terminal View.
 Each agent session has a paired shell terminal where you can run builds, tests, and git commands without interrupting the agent.

 Review Changes with Diff View